prathmesh-d-glitch/Snake-game/README.md

 - **Responsive Design**: The UI is fully responsive across all screen sizes.
 - **Minimalist UI**: Clean, simple layout focusing on gameplay without distractions.
 - **Dynamic Speed**: Snake speed increases as the game progresses, adding a fun challenge.
+- **Sound Effects**: Added sound effects for game over, food consumption, and a background theme to enhance the overall experience.

 ## 🎮 Game Controls